-First you need to assume if you are travelling to Scotland is the weather, let’s say it’s not particularly sunny and tends to rain.
+First, you need to assume if you are travelling to Scotland is the weather, let’s say it’s not particularly sunny and tends to rain.
 That does not make the city worse, you get totally used to it, and most of the time it’s a light rain, just enough to leave the floor wet.
-So prepare and bring a raincoat, forget the umbrella, it’s windy and you will trow it away in less than 1h.
-Also bring comfortable waterproof shoes so you make sure you can go al round without ruining the experience.
+So prepare and bring a raincoat, forget the umbrella, it’s windy and you will throw it away in less than 1h.
+Also, bring comfortable waterproof shoes so you make sure you can go all around without ruining the experience.

 If you are lucky enough to see the sun shine don’t hesitate to leave the house and give a short walk to Calton Hill.
 Located just at the end of Princess Street does not require too much time to reach the top and the views are priceless due it’s location, right in the centre of the city.

-Calton hill is full of charm for many reasons, first of all the top of Nelson Monument.
-To reach it you will have to pay but it’s highly recommend (abut 4 pounds per person).
+Calton hill is full of charm for many reasons, first of all, the top of Nelson Monument.
+To reach it you will have to pay but it’s highly recommended (about 4 pounds per person).
 Prepare yourself to climb more than 140 stairs to be able to enjoy the panoramic view.

 In any case and following the free idea, if you have no budget or mood to climb the tower, all the hill deserves attention and there you will find the National Monument trying to imitate an Athens pantheon.
-The history of this monument is pretty curious but to summary the monument is not finished (and won’t be), in 1829, only 3 years after the start of it’s construction, they run out on funding and decided to leave it just like that.
-From then on is know as Edinburgh’s disgrace.
+The history of this monument is pretty curious but to summary, the monument is not finished (and won’t be), in 1829, only 3 years after the start of its construction, they run out on funding and decided to leave it just like that.
+From then on is known as Edinburgh’s disgrace.